vinaykumar-07/grin-tech-/README.md

 5. **Run the Application:**
    - For Windows/Linux: Use the shortcut `CTRL+F5` to run the application without debugging.
    - For macOS: Use the shortcut `CMD+F5` to run the application without debugging.

 ## App Features
+* The application uses MVVM architecture pattern.
+* The app contains three pages, with each page displaying a list, which is implemented using the provided api.
+* The list uses a pagination type list with 5 records per page with the help of response provided by the api.
+* Also, a progress indicator is shown while loading a new page.
+* In addition to it, a  pull to refresh is implemented.

 ## Third-Party Libraries Used
 * flutter lancher Icon